apache/cordova-cli/README.md

 # Hooks

 Projects created by cordova-client have `before` and `after` hooks for each [project command](#project_commands).
 These are located under the `.cordova/hooks` directory in the root of your cordova project.
 Any scripts you add to these directories will be executed before and after the appropriate commands.
-Useful for integrating your own build systems or integrating with version control systems.
+Useful for integrating your own build systems or integrating with version control systems. __Remember__: make your scripts executable.

 # Examples